-With its staff, boards and international network of fellows, Piast develops conferences, seminars, publications, public programs, lectures, and exhibits that provide accurate, timely and current information about Poland, Poles and Polish Americans.
+The Piast Institute develops conferences, seminars, publications, public programs, lectures, and exhibits that provide accurate information about Poland, Poles and Polish Americans.
 It also has a special interest in the role of Ethnicity in American Life.

-The Piast Institute is also officially certified by the Department of Citizenship and Immigration as a designated assistance site with trained staff to help immigrants with visa, documentation and status issues.
+The Piast Institute is also officially certified by the Department of Homeland Security as an Immigrant Assistance site with trained staff to help immigrants with visa, documentation and status issues.

 The Institute’s mission and programming also aim to celebrate Polish contributions to American as well as world culture, and to address and counter inaccurate or defamatory information about Poland, Poles or Polish Americans.